georgiee/coding-for-kids/slides.md

 ^ I'm 34 years old

-^ and I live in Munich working for Sinnerschrader as a Principal Frontend Developer
+^ I live in Munich and work for Sinnerschrader as a Frontend Developer

 ^ In my spare time I teach coding to kids

-^ which inspired me so much that it brought me to this stage today.
+^ which is the inspiration for this talk today.

 ^ I'm also Origami addicted...

 # [fit] Georgios Kaleadis
 + Living in Munich, born 1984
-+ Principal Frontend Developer for Sinnerschrader
++ Frontend Developer for Sinnerschrader
 + Kids Coding Trainer
 + Origami addicted